This guide will cover all the essential survival knots and their uses step-by-step. This is the only guide you will ever need for survival knots.

 - Avoid extreme or prolonged heat.

-- Avoid direct contact with dirt; it causes long term damages.
+- Avoid direct contact with dirt; it causes long-term damage.

-- Avoid sharp edges(metal, glass); it can easily cut or tear the rope.
+- Avoid sharp edges(metal, glass); they can easily cut or tear the rope.

 You should have designated cleaning periods for your rope.

 All you need are your hands, some mild soap, and cold water.
 To clean your ropes properly, hand wash them with cold water and mild soap(hand-wash soap is okay.)

 After that, do not dry it with the sun or any artificial heating source.

 Flaking is a great practice to remove kinks and maintain a smooth rope.

 First, straighten the rope by taking out any knots.